Guys been a while since I’ve posted any writings so here is a little short story series. There will be two or three more parts so stay tuned.

-But I didn’t then either, nor the next time, nor the next time.
+But you didn’t then either, nor the next time, nor the next time.

 I overall was a shy person, but at work I was more outgoing which is why I didn’t understand why I was having a hard time talking to him.

-After having a really bad day, seeing you walked in never failed to make you smile.
-You always came in wearing some sort of workout clothes, which isn’t uncommon since there was a gym across the street.
+After having a really bad day, seeing him walked in never failed to make me smile.
+He always came in wearing some sort of workout clothes, which isn’t uncommon since there was a gym across the street.

-Today you were wearing grey sweatpants and a black t-shirt.
-Your hair fell in curls over your forehead.
-You haven’t worn a hat in a couple weeks and I was taking a liking to seeing your natural hair.
+Today he was wearing grey sweatpants and a black t-shirt.
+His hair fell in curls over his forehead.
+He hasn’t worn a hat in a couple weeks and I was taking a liking to seeing his natural hair.

-My day instantly got better when I saw you.
-I enjoyed seeing you and hearing your accent.
+My day instantly got better when I saw him.
+I enjoyed seeing him and hearing his accent.
 It made my bad day better.

 “Hey, Mary-Jayne.”
 Luke greets me.

-You end up getting your regular which is no surprise to me.
+He ends up getting his regular which is no surprise to me.

 Today was different.

 “Can I get a name with that?”
 I joke, making him laugh.